Financial accounting

 While financial accounting is used to prepare accounting information for people outside the organization or not involved in the day-to-day running of the company, managerial accounting provides accounting information to help managers make decisions to manage the business.
+Cost accounting aims to compute the cost of a production or service, facilitate cost control and reduce costs.

 Objectives

 Financial accounting and financial reporting are often used as synonyms.